semanticdata/personal-site/src/about.md

 With over 10 years of experience in construction, I have amassed several unique projects and experiences that cover many different fields.
 It all started when I got my first job as a Civil Engineering Technician for a contracting company near my university.
 I was at the time attending INTEC while pursuing a bachelor's in civil engineering.
 Unfortunately, I was unable to finish my college education due to personal reasons.

 Nevertheless, today I thrive having experience in not only public infrastructure, but technology, electrical, rail, and bus related projects as well.
 In the past, you could also find me working as a volunteer/on-call Firefighter for the City of Bloomington.
-If interested, take a look at my [resume](https://api.raindrop.io/v2/raindrop/1035560421/file?type=application/pdf).
+If interested, take a look at my [resume](https://api.raindrop.io/v2/raindrop/1439319340/file?type=application/pdf).

 ## What I Look Like

 <img src="/assets/img/pfp.webp" alt="Profile picture of Miguel Pimentel" />

+## Supporting My Work

+If you'd like to support my work, you can [Buy Me A Coffee](https://buymeacoffee.com/semanticdata).
+Thank you for your consideration!